silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/10_Versioning.md

 Since SilverStripe 4.2, the current stage setting is no longer "sticky" in the session.
 Any links presented on the view produced with `?stage=Stage` need to have the same GET parameters in order to retain the stage.
-If you are using the `SiteTree->Link()` and `Controller->Link()` methods, this is automatically the case for page links, controller links and form actions.
+If you are using the `SiteTree->Link()` and `Controller->Link()` methods, this is automatically the case for `DataObject` links, controller links and form actions.
+Note that this behaviour applies for unversioned objects as well, since the views these are presented in might still contain dependant objects that are versioned.

 You can opt for a session base stage setting through the `Versioned.use_session` setting.
 Warning: This can lead to leaking of unpublished information, if a live URL is viewed in draft mode,